 Actual Costs (AC)

 Actual costs, also known as actual cost of work performed (ACWP), is relatively straightforward.
 If you are using a robust project cost management software, tracking actual costs should not be a challenge.
 However, it’s important to remember to include several hidden costs—material, resource, hardware, software licenses, overheads, etc.

 You can look at AC cumulatively, accounting for all the activities done from the beginning of the project to date or over a specific time period.

 In our example, let’s assume, AC at the end of 2 months = $15,000

 Earned Value (EV)

 Now, this is where EVM gets interesting.
-You’ve made a plan to finish some amount of work and budgeted accordingly.
+You’ve made a plan to complete a certain amount of work and budgeted accordingly.
 But, from experience, you know that there is bound to be some discrepancy from your estimate.
-At the end of 2 months, you may have planned to complete 40% of your work, but let’s say you managed to just finish 30%.
+At the end of 2 months, you may have planned to complete 40% of your work, but let’s say you only managed to finish 30%.

 The question, then, is, what’s the budgeted cost for this work?
-EV, also called as budgeted cost for work performed (BCWP), gives you the answer.
+EV, also referred to as budgeted cost for work performed (BCWP), gives you the answer.

 In our example: